qkrtjrrnjs/rate-my-course/README.md

 ## Overview
 ### Description
 We are making a service to allow students to rate classes, similar to RateMyProfessor.
-We are going to limit classes to Purdue CS courses to simplify it for a demo.

 - **Category:** Education
 - **Mobile:** real-time, audio